JuliusFemi/Loan/README.md

-# Predictive Default Risk Modeling for Smarter Loan Approvals
+# Predictive Default Risk Modelling for Smarter Loan Approvals

 ## Project Summary

 This project builds a logistic regression model using a dataset of 45,000 historical loan applications.
-The goal is to estimate the probability that a borrower will default, enabling smarter, data-driven loan approval decisions.
+The goal is to estimate that a borrower will default, enabling smarter, data-driven loan approval decisions.

 ## Objective